 BUT, in My Uncle Oswald, Roald refers to male genitalia as snozzberries:

 Are they really dicks, Google?
 Are they…?

 To put this into context, My Uncle Oswald is an adult book about Oswald, the “greatest fornicator of all time”.
-Not to give too much away, Oswald and his partner in crime, Yasmin Howcomely, acquire and sell semen from Europe's famous men to women who want to have their children.
+Not to give too much away, Oswald and his partner in crime, Yasmin Howcomely, acquire and sell emissions from Europe's famous men to women who want to have their children.